tb15g15/betfair_project/README.md

 # Betfair Exchange Trading Project

-_This project is focussed on constructing an agent that acts on the Betfair Exchange to perform trades given some specified criteria derived from previous market data._
+_This project aims to build a trading bot that acts on the Betfair Exchange to execute orders based on some 'pre-specified' criteria derived from previous market data._

 __Motivation__

 __Build Status__

-__Code Style__
+__File Structure__

+The folder/file structure & naming conventions are inspired by 'Cookiecutter Data Science' : https://drivendata.github.io/cookiecutter-data-science/

 __Data__